MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 This article describes two of the options for collaborating with people outside your organization:

-- **External access** - A type of federation that allows users to find, call, and chat with people in other organizations.
+- **External access** - A feature that allows users to find, call, and chat with people in other organizations.
 These people cannot be added to a team unless they are invited as guests.
 - **Guest access** - Guest access allows you to invite people from outside your organization to join a team.
 Invited people get a guest account in Azure Active Directory.

 For a complete overview of the external collaboration in Microsoft 365, see [Overview of external collaboration options in Microsoft 365](/microsoft-365/enterprise/external-guest-access).